marcbachmann/jira-reminder/README.md

 Jira Reminder
 =============

-Jira Reminder Script in node.js
+Jira Issue Reminder Script in node.js.
+The script can be triggered by cron.

 Send an email to each user that has open issues.

+All issues that are not complete will be listed in an Email.
-Issues are grouped by date.
+They are grouped by due date.
 There are 4 groups:
 - overdue
 - today